kpb/cultureofcode.online/content/blog/culture/distributed-work.md

 make sense to do it now.

 > Motivated people do not need to be monitored.
 In fact, a culture of monitoring will turn motivated people into unmotivated people.
-If you don't have motivated people, look at your management culture. -- Allen Holub
+If you don't have motivated people, look at your management culture. -- [Allen Holub][allen-holub]

-Do continue whatever it was you were doing before: Daily stand-ups, Scrums, etc. Watch the progress of what needs to get done, not exactly when it's being worked on.
+Do continue whatever it was you were doing before: Daily stand-ups, Scrums, etc. Watch the progress of _what_ needs to get done, not exactly _what time_ it's being worked on.

 #### Company Support

 The best tools are remarkably inexpensive.
 Collaboration tools like [Slack][slack], [Zoom][zoom], [Basecamp][basecamp], and a [good headset][sennheiser-sc30] can make a huge difference when everyone is distributed.
 All of this is cheaper than the overhead of poor communication.
-Is your network and vpn robust enough to support this surge in use?
-Do employees need anything at home such as monitors, ergonmic workstations, etc.?
+Are your network and VPN robust enough to support this surge in use?
+Do employees need anything at home such as monitors, ergonmic workstations, desk lamps, etc.?

 #### Meetings